 What does Shelly mean?

-Shelly /shel-ly/ [2 sylls.] as a name for girls (also used as boys' name Shelly).
-Shelly's name origins are Hebrew and Old English, and the name Shelly means "ewe, female sheep; little rock; rest; sloped meadow".
+Shelly [shelly] as a name for girls (also used as boys' name Shelly) is a Hebrew and Old English name, and the name Shelly means "ewe, female sheep; little rock; rest; sloped meadow".
 Shelly is an alternate form of Rachel (Hebrew).
 Biblical: Jacob's wife.
 Shelly is also a variation of Rochelle (French, Old German).
 Shelly is also used as a derivative of Shelley (Old English).

 How popular is Shelly?

 Shelly is a very popular first name for women (#294 out of 4276, Top 7%) and also a very popular last name for both adults and children (#5848 out of 150436, Top 4%).
 (2000 U.S. Census)

 Charted below is the baby name history of Shelly for girls.
 Shelly entered the list in 1930-1939 and reached its apex position of #112 in the U.S. during 1960-1969, but is not in the Top 1000 at the moment.
 (2015 Birth Statistics)

 Which version is better?with its source forms and related girl names.
 Popular varying forms of Shelly rated in the Top 2000 are Rachel (#167 from current records), Rochelle, Shelley, Shelli and Shellie.
 These forms of Shelly were popular with parents 4 decades ago (average #638) and have become significantly less conventional since (#1694, ▼91%), with forms such as Shelly becoming less in vogue.